 Brokerage fees (non-transactional)

 These are fixed costs you pay to your brokerage regardless of whether you close a transaction.
 They affect your overhead and monthly budget, not your per-deal take-home pay.
+Before signing with any brokerage, get a written breakdown of every fee so you can annualize the total and compare it against other options.

 Brokerage startup fee

-Cost: $0 to $500 (one-time)
+Cost: $0 to $500 (one time) (2026 estimate)

-Is This Tax-Deductible?: Yes, startup fees are deductible business expenses.
+Is this tax-deductible?
+Yes, startup fees are deductible business expenses.

-Money-Saving Tip: Ask if the brokerage waives this fee during recruiting periods or for new agents completing onboarding quickly.
+Money-saving tip: Ask if the brokerage waives this fee during recruiting periods or for new agents completing onboarding quickly.

-Common Mistake: Paying without confirming what training, technology, and support are included.
+Common mistake: Paying without confirming what training, technology, and support are included.

 Monthly brokerage fee

-Cost: $50 to $200 per month
+Cost: $50 to $200 per month (2026 estimate)

 Desk fee

-Cost: $0 to $500 per month
+Cost: $0 to $500 per month (2026 estimate)

-Money-Saving Tip: If you work remotely, choose a virtual or flex plan.
+Money-saving tip: If you work remotely, choose a virtual or flex plan.

 Errors and omissions insurance

-Cost: $30 to $70 per month
+Cost: $30 to $70 per month (2026 estimate)

 Commission cap charges

-Cost: Varies by brokerage and split structure (annual limit)
+Cost: Varies by brokerage and split structure (annual limit) (2026 estimate)

 Total non-transactional brokerage costs